libkafe/kafe/README.md

 2. Optionally, check out the desired version tag to build from GIT;
 3. Execute [build-dist-macos.sh](./build-dist-macos.sh) file found at the root of the cloned sources.
 4. Optionally, enter `build/osx` directory, and issue `make install` command to install Kafe on your local machine.

-## Future expansions

-Scripting API level 1 ships with a basic set of commands required for remote deployment and maintenance.
-It is considered feature complete and no new features will be added to this API level.

-Scripting API level 2 will incorporate more features to simplify application deployment and systems operations.
-Following is planned for level 2 expansion:

-- Local and remote file system utility functions, expanded standard operations library.
-- Subset of Git features to streamline working with repositories (cloning, pulling, pushing, tagging, reading tags, releases...).
-- Simplistic CURL based HTTP client (basic requests, file uploads and downloads).
-- Test framework for Kafe scripts.

-A side-goal of API level 2 is to retain compatibility with API level 1, meaning, if at all possible, all scripts written for API level 1 will work just fine with API level 2 compatible libkafe.

 ## Reporting issues